ebi-pf-team/interproscan6/README.md

 Running these commands within the `InterProScan` project directory should download and store all InterPro entry (XREF) and member database data in the `data` directory.

+> [!IMPORTANT]
+> By default `InterProScan` will look for a `data` directory in the `InterProScan` project dir.
-If you store these data in an alternative directory you will need to use the `--datadir` flag and provide the relative or absolute path to the directory when running `InterProScan`.
+> If you store these data in an alternative directory use the `--datadir` flag to
+> provide the relative or absolute path to the directory when running `InterProScan`.

 2. **Pull the `InterProScan6` base image from DockerHub using your container runtime of choice**